Our focus on transparency and reporting

 To increase our transparency, we started reporting to GRESB in 2017.
 We used our first year to benchmark where we were in the market and to establish the appropriate strategy for improvement.

-Over the last three years, we have put several initiatives in place to improve our score, including data collection, policy documentation and data accuracy.
-For 2020, GRESB introduced a new scoring methodology, making comparison with previous years more difficult but we continue to identify areas where we can improve our score in the future.
+For 2020, GRESB introduced a new scoring methodology, making comparison with previous years more difficult but we continue to identify areas where we can improve our score in the future and in 2022 we were awarded three Green star status.

 The European Public Real Estate Association (‘EPRA’), is a non-profit association representing Europe’s publicly listed property companies.
 Through responding to EPRA, we are promoting sustainability within our property life cycle, while also identifying opportunities for further improvements relating to sustainability regulations and initiatives.